WojciechMatuszewski/programming-notes/web/a11y-in-js.md

 3. When **copying code with ARIA attributes, ensure you understand what you are copying**.
 Watch out for `id` definitions and how they relate to existing ARIA attributes in the markup.

-## Visibility vs Opacity vs Visually-Hidden vs Display
+## Visibility vs Opacity vs Visually-Hidden vs Display vs `aria-label`

 ### Visibility

 - element still occupies given space (width and height)

 - is invisible as in like `opacity:0`

 - **takes accessibility information away**

 ### Opacity